-Our labor practices are grounded in our Code of Conduct and Team Member Promise.
+Our labor practices are grounded in our Code of Conduct, Team Member Promise and our Global Human Rights Policy.
 More specifically:

 - We do not tolerate child, forced or abusive labor in any of our operations or facilities. - We comply with all applicable employment and wage and hour laws, to include minimum wage, overtime, and maximum hour rules. - We respect team members' right to join or not to join a trade union, or to have recognized employee representation in accordance with local law.